 The following spices can be varied to your own personal taste, but if this is your first time with this recipe, then I’d suggest the following:

-- 2–4 red chillies, finely chopped – You can de-seed if you prefer, but this will make it not as spicy
+- 2–4 red chillies, finely chopped – You can de-seed if you prefer, but this will make it less spicy

 - 2 tsp ground cumin